What is Work Design?

 Work Design is a living toolkit and body of knowledge.

-We will publish new editions of each post as we evolve the theory and the framework applied to new projects.
+We publish new editions of each post as we evolve the theory and the framework applied to new projects.